Two-Year J.D. for International Lawyers

 • Requirements

-Transcripts After you register for the Credential Assembly Service (CAS), you must have a transcript sent to LSAC from each undergraduate and graduate institution you have attended.
-This includes any dual credits earned in high school, college-level summer school, and all transfer credits, etc. Applicants must include transcripts from all law school institutions attended, to include any LLM and professional courses taken in the U.S. or abroad.
+Transcripts - Registration with the LSAC Credential Assembly Service (CAS) is required.
+After you register for the CAS, you must request transcripts from ALL undergraduate, graduate, or technical schools you have attended (as a matriculated or non-matriculated student), whether or not a degree was earned.
+This includes any dual credits earned in high school, college-level summer school, all transfer credits, etc. Applicants must include transcripts from all law school institutions attended, including any LLM and professional courses taken in the U.S. or abroad.

-Letters of Recommendation - Applicants should use the Letter of Recommendation Service offered through CAS.
+Letters of Recommendation - Applicants should use the Letter of Recommendation Service offered through the CAS.
 Two letters are required; up to four will be accepted.
-We would encourage at least one letter of recommendation to come from a professor who can address your academic abilities unless you completed your undergraduate work more than five (5) years prior to your application.
+We would encourage at least one letter of recommendation from faculty who can address your academic and intellectual abilities, unless you completed your undergraduate work years prior to your application.
+Professional recommendations are also acceptable.
 Note: Letters of recommendation are held in confidence.
-The submission of your application constitutes your waiver to review letters of recommendation retained by this law school.
+The submission of your application constitutes your waiver of any and all rights to review letters of recommendation retained by this law school.
 Letters are used for law admissions purposes only.

-Résumé or Curriculum Vitae - The résumé or curriculum vitae may be of any length and should provide chronological information about your academic background, work experiences, extracurricular or charitable activities, and accomplishments.
+Résumé - Your résumé may be of any length and in any appropriate format for a professional résumé or CV.
+It should provide chronological information about your academic background, employment experience, scholastic accomplishments, publications, and extracurricular or charitable activities.

 TOEFL Waiver for International Applicants - International applicants are expected to demonstrate fluency in the English language.
-Candidates for whom their native language is not English are required to take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam.
-All scores must be submitted through LSAC; paper copies of scores are not accepted.
+Candidates with a native language other than English may be required to take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) Exam.
+If necessary, all scores must be submitted through LSAC; paper copies of scores are not accepted.
+International applicants who have demonstrated their English fluency in their LSAT exam or completion of a degree at an institution where the primary language of instruction is English may receive a waiver of the English language testing requirement.
+If requested, applicants must submit a written statement indicating their level of proficiency and how they achieved it.

 • English Language Capabilities